 – Effective communication techniques.

-– Different manufacturing methods used and their applications.
+– Different manufacturing methods.

 – Project management techniques.

 – Use of common metallic and non–metallic materials.

 – Computer-based software system/packages.

 – Sustainability and environmental efficiency.